ankitbit/CSN_SML/README.md

    where n is the number of vertices of the tree,
 K is the sum of squared degrees and D is the sum of depedency lengths (the format is similar but not the same as the materials of lab session 2).

+## Accomplished Objectives
+* Creating of a processed directory of data files that contain metrices relevant for fitting a non-linear regression model.
+These metrices have to be "mean edge length" and "Second degree moment".
+* Fitting of models